-When I visited the Hawaiian Island of Kauai last year, I got to experience a doors-off helicopter ride.
+When I visited the Hawaiian Island of Kauai last year, I got to experience a doors-off helicopter charter.
 It was the highlight of our trip and one of the best experiences of my life.

-Sleeved shirts are great to wear on a helicopter tour.
-They can prevent your arms from getting cold in the buffeting wind from the helicopter’s rotors.
+Sleeved shirts are great to wear on a helicopter tour, and they can prevent your arms from getting cold in the buffeting wind from the helicopter’s rotors.

 Wearing a windbreaker or other light jacket is a good idea not just to keep from getting cold but also to keep the helicopter’s wind from hitting you while you’re flying.
 A good windbreaker can make your helicopter ride less distracting, leaving you free to enjoy your helicopter tour in comfort.
 Check your fabric choices on a windbreaker to choose a fabric that won’t make any annoying flapping noises.

-Sneakers or Boots
+Put on Sneakers or Hiking Boots

-Closed-toed shoes, especially those that fight snugly at the ankle, such as boots, are the best option for when you’re going on a helicopter tour.
+Close-toed shoes, especially those that fight snugly at the ankle, such as boots, are the best option for when you’re going on a helicopter tour.
 You’ll want to choose shoes that will stay securely on your feet even if you’re dangling them out the helicopter’s sides.

 What Not to Wear on a Helicopter Ride

-Your shoes are also bound to get lost if you dangle your sandals off the side of a helicopter, you’re bound to lose your shoes fast.
-It’s a bad choice to wear any type of shoes that you can’t lace to your feet on a helicopter ride.
+Your shoes are also bound to get lost if you dangle your flip flops off the side of a helicopter.
+It’s a bad choice to wear any shoes that you can’t lace to your feet on a helicopter ride.

-Skirts and Dresses
+- Skirts and Dresses

 Loose-bottomed outfits like skirts and dresses aren’t a good idea for helicopter rides because of all the wind.
 Any kind of loose, flowing clothing is a bad idea for riding on a helicopter.

-Purses and Backpacks
+- Purses and Backpacks

 You shouldn’t wear any kind of accessory on a helicopter tour that has straps or will take up a lot of space in the cabin.
-It’s also a bad idea to take a purse in case it falls out, or you accidentally leave it behind.
+It’s also a bad idea to take a purse if it falls out or you accidentally leave it behind.